 Mr. John Gorton, ousted as Prime Minister just over a week ago, arrived in Saigon?

-Mr. John Gorton, ousted as Prime Minister just over a week ago, arrived in Saigon on Thursday (18th MARCH) in his new post as Australian Defence Minister.
+Background: Mr. John Gorton, ousted as Prime Minister just over a week ago, arrived in Saigon on Thursday (18th MARCH) in his new post as Australian Defence Minister.

 It was a controversy over Australian military policy in Vietnam that prompted the chain of events leading to Mr. Gorton's resignation.